Heat kernel estimates for Markov processes with blowing-up jump kernels: Introduction

-In this paper, we study purely discontinuous symmetric Markov processes in proper subsets $D\subset \R^d$, $d\ge 1$, with jump kernels of the form $J(x, y)=|x-y|^{-d-\alpha}\mathcal{B}(x, y)$, $\alpha \in (0,2)$, where $\mathcal{B}(x, y)$ may degenerate at the boundary of $D$.
-Recently, we developed a general framework for the potential theory of such Markov processes in the case where $\mathcal{B}(x, y)$ decays to zero at $\partial D$; first for the upper half-space in \cite{KSV-pota23}, and subsequently for general smooth open subsets in \cite{CKSV24}.
+The present paper substantially extends the framework developed in \cite{KSV-jfa25} for non-conservative self-similar Markov processes in the half-space.
+Our framework accommodates a diverse family of processes.
+Examples include traces of isotropic $\alpha$-stable processes on $C^{1,\rm Dini}$ sets; processes in Lipschitz sets arising in connection with the nonlocal Neumann problem; and a large class of resurrected self-similar processes in the closed half-space.

+The jump kernel blowing up at certain subset of the state space is one way for the Dirichlet form to be degenerate.
+Another type of degeneracy occurs when the jump kernel decays to 0 at certain subset of the state space.
 The potential theory of Markov processes with jump kernels that vanish at the boundary has been studied systematically in \cite{CKSV-aop, CKSV24, CKSV25, KSV-pota23, KSV-jems24, KSV-ma24}.
 The papers \cite{ CKSV24, KSV-pota23, KSV-jems24, KSV-ma24} focus on elliptic aspects, such as the boundary Harnack principle and Green function estimates, while \cite{CKSV-aop, CKSV25} are devoted to heat kernel estimates.

-In the recent paper \cite{KSV-jfa25}, we established a general framework for the potential theory of purely discontinuous self-similar Markov processes in the upper half-space in the opposite regime, where $\mathcal{B}(x, y)$ blows up at the boundary.
-The paper \cite{KSV-jfa25} also provides a systematic construction of such processes, with two prototypical examples: (i) the trace on the open half-space of the $d$-dimensional isotropic $\alpha$-stable process; and (ii) the process introduced in \cite{DRV17} in connection with the nonlocal Neumann problem for the fractional Laplacian $-(-\Delta)^{\alpha/2}$.
-The main results of \cite{KSV-jfa25} include the boundary Harnack principle and sharp two-sided Green function estimates.

-The primary objectives of the present paper are: (i) to extend the framework of \cite{KSV-jfa25} to general closed subsets of $\R^d$; and (ii) to establish sharp two-sided heat kernel estimates for the corresponding conservative processes.

-Properties and estimates of heat kernels for discontinuous Markov processes and the associated nonlocal Dirichlet forms have been extensively investigated in general settings; see, for example, \cite{CKW-jems, CKW-memo, GHH18, GHH24} and the references therein.
-Despite the generality of these works, a common assumption is that the tails of the jump measures are uniformly bounded.
-Jump kernels that blow up at the boundary violate this condition, which makes the derivation of sharp two-sided heat kernel estimates in this setting particularly challenging.
-Functional inequalities have played crucial roles in studying the heat kernels in the papers \cite{CKW-jems, CKW-memo, GHH18, GHH24} mentioned above.
-Recently, in \cite{CK25+}, a new class of weighted functional inequalities suitable for jump kernels with boundary blow-up was established.
-In the present paper, we use these weighted functional inequalities to obtain preliminary heat kernel estimates.

 We now describe the setting of the current paper and state the main result.
 For $E\subset \R^d$, we use $\diam(E)$ to denote the diameter of $E$.